freyhill/webpack-loader/README.md

 # webpack-loader

-## there are some exmple about webpack loader
+## there are some exmples about webpack loader

 ### install package